mdbeckman/GitHub-Practice-184/README.md

 - Locate class repo
     - Find "mdbeckman" in GitHub and locate the "GitHub-Practice-FYS" repo
     - Click on "README.md" >> Edit (pencil icon)
-- Add a row in the table below with your info
+- Add a row in the table below with your information
     - (2 pts) first & last name
     - (3 pts) github id
     - (2 pts) website url for a GitHub Pages site for your GitHub repo (**NOT** a url to the repo itself)